Nobodysbuddy/RedfoxUI/README.md

 > `npm start`

 and there you go...
-You Have A Reactjs!
+You Have A Reactjs Project!